Up to 10 million homes across the United States bring drinking water into them through lead pipes.

 Activated charcoal filters only allow molecules up to 1 micron in size to pass through them.
 A human hair is about 100 microns in diameter, which gives you an idea of just how small something has to be to make it past one of these.

-Carbon filters are relatively inexpensive and can typically be installed in any under sink water filter system or in your refrigerator.
-Besides that, they’re easy to replace and will remove everything from cysts to mercury and asbestos depending on the certification type.
+Carbon filters are relatively inexpensive, easy to replace, and will remove everything from cysts to mercury and asbestos depending on the certification type.

 Ready to Buy a Filter?